machadomatt/profile-card/README.md

 ## Dependencies

-There is no dependencies 😃
+There is no dependencies :smiley:

 ## Author